Learn How to Grow Lucky Bamboo (Dracaena sanderiana)

 All of these are fungal conditions.
 The removal of the affected plant portions and an application of a copper-based fungicide may be helpful.

-However, it may be more cost effective to discard a severely infected plant and purchase a new one.
+It may be more cost effective to discard a severely infected plant and purchase a new one.

 Other issues that may arise include browning of the tips of the leaves.
 And while this may occur with underwatering, it may also be the result of using tap water instead of distilled.